King County has always

-When I was 7, my father was in a terrible car accident that turned our world upside down.
+When I was seven, my father was in a terrible car accident that turned my world upside down.
 As far too many families have experienced, the high cost of healthcare and mounting medical bills made it incredibly difficult – mentally, emotionally and financially.
-My father required constant care, which my family provided him.
+My father required constant care.
 In high school, my siblings and I would take turns leaving during lunch to take care of him, returning to class to finish out the school day because we could not afford to hire a professional caretaker.

 Some of my most powerful memories of those years caring for him were experiencing how our community supported us.
 The White Center food bank ensured we had food to eat; the Salvation Army provided gifts in the holiday season; and time after time, neighbors showed up for us.

 Growing up in White Center, everyone worked hard.